growbit/turbogwt-databind/README.md

 * TurboG Databind is alwalys worried about Separation of Concerns and Single Responsibility concepts.
 * TurboG Databind is pluggable.
 * TurboG Databind is designed to be easily integrated into your existing project, adding the databind functionality with the least possible effort.
-* TurboG Databind is in love with IOC. <3
+* TurboG Databind is based on IOC.

 ## Features
 * Decoupled Model-View synchronization through Presenter